mit-pdos/perennial/artifact/EXPERIMENTS.md

 ## Implementation lines of code

 Table 2 and Table 3 divide Armada into several groups and list lines of code for each.
-You can generate these tables by running `armada-paper/loc.py armada ~/go/src/github.com/tchajed/goose`.
+You can generate these tables by running `~/armada-artifact/armada-paper/loc.py ~/armada ~/go/src/github.com/tchajed/goose`.
 The lines-of-code script takes a `--debug` flag to print all of the matching files for each category.

 ## Crash safety examples

-Section 8.1 talks about several verified examples, which are in `armada/src/Examples`.
+Section 8.1 talks about several verified examples, which are in `~/armada/src/Examples`.

 ## Trusted computing base

 Section 8.2 discusses what assumptions the correctness proof relies on.
 One assumption to check is to look over the Goose semantics (described in the paper in Section 6.2) and compare it to an informal understanding of Go.
-These semantics are defined in `armada/src/Goose`, especially `Heap.v` and `Filesys.v`.
-For `Filesys.v`, compare against the Goose file-system library at `goose/machine/filesys`, especially `dir.go` which implements the file-system API using syscalls to the operating system (as opposed to an in-memory filesystem we use only for internal tests).
+These semantics are defined in `~/armada/src/Goose`, especially `Heap.v` and `Filesys.v`.
+For `Filesys.v`, compare against the Goose file-system library at `~/goose/machine/filesys`, especially `dir.go` which implements the file-system API using syscalls to the operating system (as opposed to an in-memory filesystem we use only for internal tests).
 The Go part of the implementation is small; the real trust is in the semantics of the underlying filesystem.